AnyChart/AnyChart-jQuery/README.md

 `var_args` are data that is passed to the chart constructor.

 ```
-// create line chart with 2 series
+// create a line chart with 2 series
 $(selector).anychart('line', [3, 1, 2], [5, 4, 3]);
 ```
 Other use cases you can find in [AnyChart jQuery examples](https://github.com/AnyChart/AnyChart-jQuery/tree/master/examples) folder